gnea/grbl/doc/markdown/jogging.md

 - During a jog, Grbl will report a 'Jog' state while executing the jog.
 - A jog command will only be accepted when Grbl is in either the 'Idle' or 'Jog' states.
 - Jogging motions may not be mixed with g-code commands while executing, which will return a lockout error, if attempted.
-- All jogging motion(s) may be cancelled at anytime with a simple feed hold command.
+- All jogging motion(s) may be cancelled at anytime with a simple jog cancel realtime command or a feed hold or safety door event.
 Grbl will automatically flush Grbl's internal buffers of any queued jogging motions and return to the 'Idle' state.
 No soft-reset required.
 - If soft-limits are enabled, jog commands that exceed the machine travel simply does not execute the command and return an error, rather than throwing an alarm in normal operation.
 - IMPORTANT: Jogging does not alter the g-code parser state.
 Hence, no g-code modes need to be explicitly managed, unlike previous ways of implementing jogs with commands like 'G91G1X1F100'.
 Since G91, G1, and F feed rates are modal and if they are not changed back prior to resuming/starting a job, a job may not run how its was intended and result in a crash.